A Verifiably Truthful History

 causes aging and disease," he said, through our interpreter,

-"it's the accumulation of the wrong kind
+"it's the accumulation of the wrong kind of acids."

 The presentation of his ideas gave one the distinct impression